Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Cosmological Implications

 According to present observations our universe is currently undergoing an accelerated expansion phase.
-This scenario of universe can be realized in obtaining a critical point representing the attractor solution which is accelerated with the similar order of dark energy and dark matter $\Omega_{\phi}/\Omega_{m}=\mathcal{O}(1)$.
+This scenario of the universe can be realized in obtaining a critical point representing the attractor solution which is accelerated with the similar order of dark energy and dark matter $\Omega_{\phi}/\Omega_{m}=\mathcal{O}(1)$.
 Our study of interacting DE model in brane dynamics reveals those points which are scaling attractor in phase space.
 Imposing some restrictions on parameter, the point A5 behaves fully stable attractor which represents the accelerating phase and the ratio of energy densities $r=\frac{\Omega_{\phi}}{\Omega_{m}}= \frac{\gamma^{2}+\gamma s+3\omega_{m}}{s^{2}+\gamma s-3\omega_{m}}$ gives the possible solution for coincidence problem.
-Thus, from the cosmological point of view, the point A5 is relevant in the present context, by providing the possible explanation for present accelerated expansion of the universe.
-The figures (\ref{phasespace-coupling1-fig3}), (\ref{phasespace-coupling1-fig4}), and (\ref{phasespace-coupling1-fig5}) show that all trajectories enter into the point A5.
-The similar results are exhibited by the points E4--E5 where DE behaves as stiff fluid, and potential of scalar field is chosen to be in exponential form.
-These are shown in figures (\ref{phasespace-coupling3-fig7}), (\ref{phasespace-coupling3-fig8}).
+Thus, from the cosmological point of view, the point A5 is relevant in the present context by providing the possible explanation for the late time accelerated expansion of the universe.
+Figures (\ref{phasespace-coupling1-fig3}), (\ref{phasespace-coupling1-fig4}), and (\ref{phasespace-coupling1-fig5}) show that all trajectories enter into the point A5.
+The similar results are also exhibited by the points A3, E4, and E5 for exponential potential, where DE behaves as stiff fluid.
+The figures (\ref{phasespace-coupling3-fig9}) and (\ref{phasespace-coupling3-fig10}) exhibit the stable solutions E4 and E5 respectively.